Masiha/dicee_flutter/README.md

 # dicee_flutter

-A new Flutter project that make the dice roll at the press of a button.
+A new Flutter project that makes the dice roll at the press of a button.

 ## What is Dicee